kokke/tiny-regex-c/README.md

 # tiny-regex-c: a small regex implementation in C
-### Description
+## Description
 Small and portable [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) (regex) library written in C.

 Design is inspired by Rob Pike's regex-code for the book *"Beautiful Code"* [available online here](http://www.cs.princeton.edu/courses/archive/spr09/cos333/beautiful.html).

 Supports a subset of the syntax and semantics of the Python standard library implementation (the `re`-module).

-### Current status
+## Current status
 All supported regex-operators seem to work properly according to the test-set.

 I think you should test the patterns you are going to use.
 You can easily modify the test-harness to generate tests for your intended patterns to check for compliance.

 **I will gladly accept patches correcting bugs.**

-### Design goals
+## Design goals
 The main design goal of this library is to be small, correct, self contained and use few resources while retaining acceptable performance and feature completeness.
 Clarity of the code is also highly valued.

-### Notable features and omissions
+## Notable features and omissions
-- Small code and binary size: <1000 SLOC, ~5kb binary for x86.
-Statically #define'd memory usage / allocation.
-- No use of dynamic memory allocation (i.e. no calls to `malloc` / `free`).
+- No use of dynamic memory allocation (i.e. no calls to `malloc` or `free`).
 - No support for multiline mode, \A, \z or \Z; use ^, $ and \R instead.
 - No octal, hexadecimal, unicode or control character escape sequences; use C's built-in ones instead.
 - No POSIX classes (e.g. [:alnum:]).
 - No atomic groups (?>...); use the atomic quantifier instead.
-- No support for capturing groups or named capture: `(^P<name>group)` etc.
+- No support for named capture: `(^P<name>group)` etc.
+- No inline modifier changes (?i) etc; use groups instead.
 - Groups are reworked to act the same way but provide more features.
 Now, a group consists of the following items:
 	- An open bracket.
 	- Nothing if the group is capturing, and ? if it isn't.
 	- A list of modifiers in any order, with each one being preceeded by a dash (minus sign) to disable it.
+	- A less than sign if the group matches backwards.
 	- An equals sign if the group is a lookaround (doesn't 'eat' any characters); an exclamation mark if the group is inverted, and nothing or a colon otherwise.
 	- A regex.
 	- A close bracket.

 	Note that a capturing inverted group (e.g. (!regex) ) will always capture nothing.
-- Thorough testing : [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
+- For testing, [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
 Try `make test` to generate a few thousand tests cases yourself.
+- Small code and binary size: <1000 SLOC, ~5kb binary for x86.
+Statically #define'd memory usage / allocation.
-- Compiled for x86 using GCC 4.7.4 and optimizing for size, the binary takes up ~2-3kb code space and allocates ~0.5kb RAM :
+- Compiled for x86 using GCC 4.7.4 and optimizing for size, the binary takes up ~5kb code space and allocates ~0.2kb RAM:
   ```
   > gcc -Os -c re.c
   > size re.o